The Word Problem for Finitary Automaton Groups

 Normally, we cannot simply add balanced iterated commutators to cross diagrams and expect the resulting diagram to still hold.
-However, this is possible if all the entries (and the conjugating elements $\alpha$ and $\beta$) act trivially on the input word (which can be seen by a simple induction on the structure of the balanced iterated commutators). \begin{fact}[{see \cite[Fact~8]{waechter2022automaton}}] Let $\mathcal{T} = (Q, \Sigma, \delta)$ be a \GAut, $u \in \Sigma^*$, $\alpha, \beta, \bm{q}_1, \dots, \bm{q}_{D} \in Q^{\pm *}$ with $D = 2^d$ then the cross diagrams
+However, this is possible if all the entries act trivially on the input word (which can be seen by a simple induction on the structure of the balanced iterated commutators). \begin{fact}[{compare to \cite[Fact~8]{waechter2022automaton}}] Let $\mathcal{T} = (Q, \Sigma, \delta)$ be a \GAut, $u \in \Sigma^*$, $\bm{q}_0, \dots, \bm{q}_{D - 1} \in Q^{\pm *}$ with $D = 2^d$.
+Then the cross diagram